njdamstra/dynamic-NFT/README.md

 ```shell
 npx hardhat node
 ```
-* there should be a bunch of account addresses and there corresponding private keys
+* there should be a bunch of account addressses and there corresponding private keys

 2. Open a new terminal window (keep the other one open and running npx hardhat node)